Wambu-i7/New-Portfolio/README.md

 Through this project, I not only showcased my current skills but also paved the way for future learning and growth.
 It’s been a great learning experience, and I look forward to improving it as I continue to evolve as a developer.

 RESOURCES
-Books:
  - "HTML and CSS: Design and Build Websites" by Jon Duckett
 - "JavaScript and JQuery: Interactive Front-End Web Development" by Jon Duckett